antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 Thanks to the ability to install .NET Core side-by-side, new versions are adopted fairly fast with LTS versions being the most popular.
-In fact, .NET Core 3.1 was the fasted adopted .NET version ever.
+In fact, .NET Core 3.1 was the fastest adopted .NET version ever.

 ![.NET 5 Schedule](net5-schedule.png)

-The expectation is that every time we ship, we ship all framework names in conjunction, for example, it might look something like this:
+The expectation is that every time we ship, we ship all framework names in conjunction.
+For example, it might look something like this:

 |.NET 5            | .NET 6            | .NET 7            |
 |------------------|-------------------|-------------------|